 The selling price of a release varies from the income you receive per sale.
 This is because each store retains a portion of the share of the selling price to cover their own costs - for example, for collecting societies, for taxes, and for personnel costs.
 This is called the store share.

-The selling price minus the store share determines the income.
-This amount is then paid by the stores to recordJet and will appear in your account under, "My Account" > "Sales reports”
+The selling price minus the store share determines the revenue.
+This amount is then paid by the stores to recordJet and you can check the exact amount under "Reports".

 This might for instance appear as such (example calculation):